borispovod/crypti-dapps-docs/EnvironmentSetup.md

   Vagrant should state the VM is running, and give instructions on how to shutdown or suspend it.

-5. Next open PuTTY and login to your newly created VM using the following credentials:
+5. Login to your newly created VM using the following credentials:

   * IP address: 127.0.0.1
   * Port: 2222
   * Username: vagrant
   * Password: vagrant

+ To login, enter the command `vagrant ssh` or open and use PuTTY.

-6. Upon successful logon to your VM.
+6. Upon successfully logging into your VM.
 Install the following required packages:

   ```
   sudo apt-get install build-essential git sqlite3 unzip